-Putin confirms 755 US diplomatic staff must leave - BBC News
+Putin orders 755 US staff to be cut

 In December, the Obama administration ordered the seizure of two Russian diplomatic compounds and expelled 35 Russian diplomats in response to alleged hacking of the US Democratic Party and Hillary Clinton's campaign.

-The new US sanctions on Russia were overwhelmingly approved by both houses of Congress despite objections from the White House.
+The new US sanctions on Russia were overwhelmingly approved by both houses of Congress, despite objections from President Donald Trump who wants warmer ties between the two countries.

+The White House said on Friday that he would sign the sanctions bill after fears he could veto it.

+Mr Trump was believed to be particularly concerned about a provision in the new bill that limits his ability to lift sanctions - forcing him to consult Congress first.

+Some European countries are also angry because the new law could penalise European companies that invest in big Russian oil and gas projects such as the new Nord Stream II pipeline.

-US intelligence agencies believe Russia tried to sway the election in favour of President Donald Trump and now there are several investigations looking into whether anyone from his campaign helped.
+US intelligence agencies believe Russia tried to sway the election in favour of Mr Trump and now there are several investigations looking into whether anyone from his campaign helped.

 Russia has always denied interfering and Mr Trump insists there was no collusion.